Top tasting rooms in and around historic Sonoma Plaza.

 Patz & Hall

 Patz & Hall showcases its Chardonnays and Pinot Noirs at Sonoma House, a tasteful former residence with vineyard and mountain views.
 Winemaker James Hall displays a sure hand with Pinot Noir grapes from three major Sonoma County appellations known for Pinot Noir, along with fruit from elsewhere in California.
-The understatedly elegant tasting space is open from Friday through Sunday.

 Read the full Patz & Hall review here.